-14.5.3 Alarm Profile Editing
+16.5.3 Alarm Profile Editing

-Table 14-8 lists and describes the five profile-editing options available when you right-click an alarm item in the profile column.
+Table 16-8 lists and describes the five profile-editing options available when you right-click an alarm item in the profile column (such as Default).

-Table 14-8 Alarm Profile Editing Options
+Table 16-8 Alarm Profile Editing Options

 Button Description Store Saves a profile in a node or in a file.
 Rename Changes a profile name.
 Clone Creates a profile that contains the same alarm severity settings as the profile being cloned.
 Reset Restores a profile to its previous state or to the original state (if it has not yet been applied).
 Remove Removes a profile from the table editor.